General Surgery Solutions

-Surgical mesh is typically a flat, open textile that often is used to reinforce bone or tissue and can play a role in promoting healing by allowing for cellular ingrowth.
-Surgical meshes can be knits or weaves, the choice of which is dependent on the application and the particular performance and physical features the material will need to exhibit.
-ATEX Technologies can manufacture mesh using our own proprietary PET or with other materials including bioresorbables.
-Although surgical mesh is often used in flat, cloth or ribbon-like configurations, it can also be engineered in the form of a tube.
+Surgical mesh is typically a flat, open textile used to reinforce tissue or bone.
+Mesh can also play a role in promoting healing by allowing for cellular ingrowth.
+Surgical meshes can be made from woven or knit fabric, the choice of which is dependent on the application and the particular performance and physical features the material will need to exhibit.
+ATEX Technologies can manufacture mesh using our own proprietary PET (polyester) or with other materials including bioresorbables.
+Although surgical mesh is often used in flat cloth or ribbon-like configurations, it can also be engineered in the form of a tube.
 This format is often used in stabilization applications.

 Tissue scaffolds are textiles that act as matrices for cellular growth and are critically important in the fields of tissue engineering and regenerative medicine.
 Scaffolds, made from polymeric material, provide a framework that cells can attach to and proliferate.
 Commonly associated with non-wovens, the unique patterns of the scaffold structure can be engineered to be highly attractive to anchor-dependent cells.
 At ATEX, we can control the shape, elasticity, rigidity and surface characteristics of the scaffold so that we can optimize the matrix for specific cell growth requirements.